 The negatives here are obvious; this is a much larger unit and cannot be worn on the wrist.
 It's also quite expensive so you might be wary of taking it out of the house and potentially losing it.

-While the fancy new Poké Ball Plus looks amazing from a design standpoint, the Go-tcha Ranger is still the best choice in our opinion.
-While it's quite large, it's easy to slip into your pocket and the automatic features mean you don't have to keep fiddling with it to perform in-game actions.
-The build quality of the original Go-tcha left much to be desired but the Ranger seems a lot better, and it gets our vote as the ultimate Pokémon GO companion device.
+While the fancy new Poké Ball Plus looks amazing from a design standpoint, the Go-tcha Evolve is the best choice in our opinion.
+It's durable, comfortable and doesn't look bad, either, and the ability to charge via USB is great. it gets our vote as the ultimate Pokémon GO companion device.